-There are a lot of fumes that could be inside your Canada residence.
-Natural gas and fumes that come from home furniture, carpeting and paints.
+There are a lot of vapors that could be in your Canada house.
+Natural gas and fumes that originate from home furniture, carpeting and paints.
 None of these fumes are as hazardous as carbon monoxide.

-Call Service Experts Heating & Air Conditioning at 866-397-3787 today to start shielding your residence against this toxic gas.
+Call Service Experts Heating & Air Conditioning at 866-397-3787 today to start shielding your house against this toxic gas.

 Why is Carbon Monoxide so Deadly?